cchitsiang/awesome-stars/README.md

 - [chronotruck/FlagPhoneNumber](https://github.com/chronotruck/FlagPhoneNumber) - A formatted phone number UITextField with country flag picker.
 - [woltapp/blurhash](https://github.com/woltapp/blurhash) - A very compact representation of a placeholder for an image.
 - [langhuihui/jessibuca](https://github.com/langhuihui/jessibuca) - Jessibuca是一款开源的纯H5直播流播放器
-- [sdlpal/sdlpal](https://github.com/sdlpal/sdlpal) - SDL-based reimplementation of the classic Chinese-language RPG "Xiān jiàn Qí Xiá Zhuàn" (also known as PAL).
+- [sdlpal/sdlpal](https://github.com/sdlpal/sdlpal) - SDL-based reimplementation of the classic Chinese-language RPG known as PAL.
 - [systemd/systemd](https://github.com/systemd/systemd) - The systemd System and Service Manager
 - [taosdata/TDengine](https://github.com/taosdata/TDengine) - An open-source time-series database with high-performance, scalability and SQL support.
 It can be widely used in IoT, Connected Vehicles, DevOps, Energy, Finance and other fields.
 - [Foundry376/Mailspring](https://github.com/Foundry376/Mailspring) - :love_letter: A beautiful, fast and fully open source mail client for Mac, Windows and Linux.